 Ankle Ligament Tear and High Ankle Sprain Specialists

 The posterior inferior tibiofibular ligament (PITFL) and the deltoid ligament are located on the outside and inside of the ankle and are responsible for stabilization.
 PITFL sprains typically occur with grade III “high” ankle sprains and may also include the deltoid ligament.
 These injuries, commonly seen in high-level athletes, are challenging to diagnose and require the expertise of a highly skilled orthopedic surgeon for proper treatment.
-Dr. C. Thomas Haytmanek and Jonathon Backus, MD treat patients from Vail, Aspen, Summit County, and Greater Denver communities who have suffered a posterior inferior tibial fibular ligament tear or a deltoid tear.
+Dr. C. Thomas Haytmanek and Jonathon Backus, MD treat patients from Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who have suffered a posterior inferior tibial fibular ligament tear or a deltoid tear.
 Call our office today!

 What are posterior inferior tibial fibular ligament and deltoid tears?

 The posterior inferior tibiofibular ligament (PITFL) and the deltoid ligament are located on the outside and inside (respectively) of the ankle and are responsible for stabilization.
 The PITFL is found in the back of the distal tibiofibular joint, which connects the tibia and fibula just above the ankle.
 This ligament is part of the syndesmosis ligament complex.
 The deltoid ligament, also known as the medial ankle ligament, is located on the inner (medial) side of the ankle.
 Injuries to one or more of these ligaments can significantly impact ankle function and requires an ankle specialist for appropriate diagnosis.
-Dr. C. Thomas Haytmanek and Dr. Jonathon Backus specialize in treating these types of ankle injuries for patients from Vail, Aspen, Summit County, and Greater Denver communities.
+Dr. C. Thomas Haytmanek and Dr. Jonathon Backus specialize in treating these types of ankle injuries for patients from Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas.

 What are the bands of the deltoid ligament in the ankle?